vgs-samples/vgs-collect-show-react-native-demo/README.md

 ## How it works?

-Application provide you example how to integrate VGSCollect Swift framework into React Native via bridges.
-It display native VGSTextFields forms that are included in React Native application.
+The application provides you an example of how to integrate VGSCollect Swift framework into React Native via bridges.
+It displays native VGSTextFields forms that are included in React Native application.
-It also shows you example how to integrate with CardIO and collect cards data securely.
+It also shows you an example of how to integrate with CardIO and collect card data securely.

 ## What's inside?

-- **App.js** - main file that build UI in React native
+- **App.js** - the main file that builds UI in React Native

-Inside **ios** folder you can find classes that works as bridges between Swift SDK and React Native code
+Inside **ios** folder you can find classes that work as bridges between Swift SDK and React Native code

 - **VGSManager** class that responsible for observing field states, submit data, working with CardIO.
-It imporst VGSCollectSDK and configure VGSCollect instance and enviroment.
+It imports VGSCollectSDK and configures VGSCollect instance and environment.

 - **VGSManagerBridge** exports *VGSManager* module into React Native.
 Functions that can be used in React Native are declared by *RCT_EXTERN_METHOD* macros.

 - **VGSCardTextFieldManager** class that works as wrapper on native VGSCollect UI elements.
 All Textfield are initialized and configured there.

 - **VGSTextFieldManager** exports *VGSTextfields* declared in *VGSCardTextFieldManager* into React Native code.

 - **AwesomeProject-Bridging-Header.h** bridging header used to make available Objective C classes in Swift classes.